gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### No Common DTLS Key Management Method {#enocommonpsi}

-If the responder to do not support any of the DTLS Management Methods offered by the association initiator in the Protection Solution Parameters {{sctp-DTLS-chunk-init-options}} SCTP will send an ABORT chunk in response to the INIT chunk (Section 5.1 of {{RFC9260}}),
+If the responder does not support any of the DTLS Management Methods offered by the association initiator in the Protection Solution Parameters {{sctp-DTLS-chunk-init-options}} SCTP will send an ABORT chunk in response to the INIT chunk (Section 5.1 of {{RFC9260}}),